Live! (Status Quo album)

 Live! is the first live album by British rock band Status Quo.
 The double album is an amalgam of performances at Glasgow's Apollo Theatre between 27 and 29 October 1976, recorded using the Rolling Stones Mobile Studio.

-Guitarist and singer Francis Rossi described Live! as "the worst album we ever made", continuing, "I always thought we were better than that.
+Despite being ranked at number 6 on Classic Rocks list of the 50 Greatest Live Albums Ever, guitarist and singer Francis Rossi has described Live! as "the worst album we ever made", continuing, "I always thought we were better than that.
 Rick Parfitt and I were left to mix it, and we went through the recordings of the three nights we played, only to pick the first one."
 Parfitt disagreed, saying, "There are bits of the live album that still give me goosebumps."

 The album includes a typically extended version of "Forty Five Hundred Times".
 "The first part of the song was the song, but we'd make the extra bits up…" recalled Parfitt.
 "You'd just know when to get softer and then take it somewhere heavier.
 It was incredible.
 You'd be swept away by this rollercoaster of music.
 The only way to end it was to nod, 'Shall we finish it here?'"

 Various issues

 The original album included the full gig minus the crowd singing "You'll Never Walk Alone" before the encore, but swapped around to accommodate the running times of a double vinyl album.
-The USA release featured a different cover.
+The USA release featured a different album cover.
 The 2005 remaster by Tim Turan re-sequenced the concert in gig order.
 In 2014, a box set was released that included the live album plus two additional bonus discs.
 For this release (remastered by Andy Pearce), the original packaging was adapted to the CD format, and the tracklisting went back to the original vinyl order.
-The unreleased disc 4 "Australia '74" re-used the artwork of the US "Live!" release.
+The unreleased disc 4 Australia '74 re-used the artwork of the US Live! release.

+On 16h May 2025, a "super deluxe edition" was planned for release, including, for the first time, the entire three gigs that were recorded.
+The first two CDs feature a newly remastered version of the original release, again in the order the songs were played (as on the 2005 remaster).
+Analysis of these full recordings shows that while the majority of the original album (including the entire second and third side) was indeed taken from the first night, there are also several songs from the second and two from the third night present.